medusajs/medusa/docs/content/add-plugins/klarna.md

 ---
-description: 'Learn how to integrate Klarna with the Medusa server.
-Klarna is a payment provider that allows customers to pay in different ways including direct payments or installment payments.
+description: 'Learn how to integrate Klarna as a payment provider with the Medusa server.
 Learn how to install Klarna and enable the payment provider in a region.'
 ---

 # Klarna